micro-ROS/micro-ROS.github.io/_docs/tutorials/core/create_dds_entities_by_ref/index.md

 ...
 ```

-This code, will tell the micro-ROS Agent to create a publisher using just a text label: `my_qos_label`.
-So the micro-ROS Agent must have a file where these labels are written along with some QoS profiles, let's create a `custom_qos.refs` with the content:
+This code will tell the micro-ROS Agent to create a publisher using just a text label: `my_qos_label`.
+This implies that the micro-ROS Agent must have a file where these labels are written along with some QoS profiles.
+Let's create a `custom_qos.refs` with the following content:

 ```xml
 <profiles>